 Find a shade that is slightly darker than the base and place it in the inner corner of the eye.
-For natural looking makeup smudge the pencil with a q-tip.
+For natural-looking makeup smudge the pencil with a q-tip.
 Make sure that the base color is visible only in the middle of the eyelids – above and below the pupil.

 Step 5: Draw eyelashes and eyeliner

 While drawing the makeup of your model the eye outlines might have disappeared a bit.
 Outline the eyes with a black pen, make the line thicker in the outer corner.
-Draw few eyelashes and make sure they are slightly curved, not completely straight.
+Draw a few eyelashes and make sure they are slightly curved, not completely straight.
 See examples of different eyeliners and eyelashes for fashion sketches in the “How to draw fashion eyes” tutorials.

 Step 6: The blush

 The blush is a very tricky part of fashion makeup.
-Find a soft pastel in an appropriate color and draw few lines on a separate piece of paper.
+Find a soft pastel in an appropriate color and draw a few lines on a separate piece of paper.
 Use a clean q-tip as a brush- take from the color and place it on your model’s face in а circular motion.
 You will need several turns to make it look vivid.
 Don’t forget that when it comes to blush less is more!

 Step 7: Lipstick base